yoobie-doo/somali-syllable-and-meter/README.md

 This program was able to **accurately syllabify 99.991%** of lines, with just 1 line failing due to consonant clusters in loan a word.

 This program was also able to **accurately scan 93.325%** of lines, with 5126 diphthongs marked as ?.
+_no longer accurate, new results to be computed_

 ## Notes
 the project is still under development, but we wanted to make the algorithm accessible as early as possible.